osc2nuke/BreadBuilder/README.md

 # BreadBuilder
 BreadBuilder for oscommerce admin

+Based on the breadbuilder settings your output will be auto-generated.

-The breadbuilder allows you to create layouts based on
+The breadbuilder allows you to create layouts based on :
 -  Browse
--  Read
+-  Read (TODO)
--  Edit
+-  Edit (TODO)
 -  Delete

 ![alt text][screenshot1]